Civil Service Pension Scheme administration problems

 Those who have fully retired (ie left active service) since 1 January 2025, and those who are partially retired, should apply to their former / current employer.

-All other members of the Civil Service Pensions Scheme should continue to use the hardship route available through the pension scheme administrator, Capita.
+All other members of the Civil Service Pensions Scheme should mention their hardship to Capita so their case can be prioritsed.

 Any member who has not received their pension payment on time will have suffered a detriment and will be entitled to a payment under this scheme (subject to basic ID / fraud prevention checks).